 Las Arenas is a 7 mile long, uninhabited beach just outside of town.
 From here small boats ferry people from the beach to Iguana Island where white sand beaches face the mainland with coral reefs great for snorkeling.
 Or one can stay and explore the vast seven mile stretch of the beach – Las Arenas.
 Pack a picnic lunch and a hammock to string up between the palm trees anywhere on the beach.

 On the southern tip of the peninsula, 15 miles from Pedasi, is the party beach of Playa Venao.
 Its considered the best surfing beach in Panama.
 Its a 3 mile long beach situated in a cove where the 3-6 foot waves are always perfect breaking from right to left.
 The southern part of the beach has resorts and restaurants while the northern end is quieter with a few hostels and a tiki bar on the beach called La Barca.
-Here an old boat has been outfitted with a thatched palm hut and is run by an Italian expat barman whose knowledge of cocktails, Panamanian craft beers and South American wines is impressive.
+Here an old boat has been outfitted as a bar under a thatched hut.
+It is run by an Italian expat barman whose knowledge of cocktails, Panamanian craft beers and South American wines is impressive.

 Further north, on the Gulf of Chiriqui is the beach of Las Lajas which is my favorite.
 Its a desolate 7 mile stretch of sand where the jungle spills out onto the beach with sunsets to die for.
 Here the locals rent out make shift cabins right on the beach for $30 a night and there are a few beach side restaurants serving up fish and chicken for $6 an entree.